 (49) If the Pro Vice-Chancellor or their delegate determines that the Intellectual Property is not suitable for registration and Commercialisation or if the Commercialisation process has been terminated by the University, unless the University requires such Intellectual Property, then the employee(s) or Student(s) who created the Intellectual Property may request the University to transfer ownership of the Intellectual Property to them.
 This request must be made in writing to the Pro Vice-Chancellor.

-(50) In response to a request under Clause 49 the Associate Director, Innovation may execute an agreement assigning the Intellectual Property to the inventor(s) and, subject to the University's discretion to determine otherwise where it is reasonable to do so, the terms of the assignment will usually provide for:
+(50) In response to a request under Clause 49 the Director, Research Engagement, Development and Innovation may execute an agreement assigning the Intellectual Property to the inventor(s) and, subject to the University's discretion to determine otherwise where it is reasonable to do so, the terms of the assignment will usually provide for:

-(51) In accordance with legislation and University Records Management Policy, Research Code of Practice and other relevant data management policies which may be developed from time to time, employees must ensure that full and accurate records are made and kept of all their activities associated with the development of Intellectual Property arising from research (including, bound laboratory notebooks, prototypes, formulae, data, software code, theses, grant applications, and reports), course development materials and Commercialisation activities (including market assessments, term sheets, prior art searches and agreements).
+(51) In accordance with legislation and University Records and Archives Management Policy, Research Code of Practice and other relevant data management policies which may be developed from time to time, employees must ensure that full and accurate records are made and kept of all their activities associated with the development of Intellectual Property arising from research (including, bound laboratory notebooks, prototypes, formulae, data, software code, theses, grant applications, and reports), course development materials and Commercialisation activities (including market assessments, term sheets, prior art searches and agreements).

-(52) Employees and Students must assist their organisational unit to ensure that these records are managed in accordance with the University's Records Management Policy and related legislation.
+(52) Employees and Students must assist their organisational unit to ensure that these records are managed in accordance with the University's Records and Archives Management Policy and related legislation.

 (53) Ownership of all records outlined in Clause 52 will vest with the University.

-(54) Any disputes or complaints arising in relation to the implementation of this Policy or a decision by the University should be addressed to the Deputy Vice-Chancellor, Research and Development in the first instance.
-The Deputy Vice-Chancellor, Research and Development may seek internal or external expert advice in dealing with the matter and he or she may at their sole discretion:
+(54) Any disputes or complaints arising in relation to the implementation of this Policy or a decision by the University should be addressed to the Deputy Vice-Chancellor and Vice-President, Research and Development in the first instance.
+The Deputy Vice-Chancellor and Vice-President, Research and Development may seek internal or external expert advice in dealing with the matter and he or she may at their sole discretion: